 Four Fun Piano Games You Can Play With Easter Eggs

-For the four games below, all you will need is a set of plastic easter eggs (the kind that break in half down the middle) and some basic office supplies.
-The games are low-prep but packed with learning and fun.
-After half an hour spent getting ready, you can simply tuck your organized materials to the side and be ready to play on April 10th!
+For the four games below, all you need is a set of plastic Easter eggs (the kind that snap in half) and a few basic office supplies.
+These activities are low-prep but packed with learning and fun.

 Ear Training Egg Toss